cncf/tag-security/project-resources/templates/embargo-policy.md

 ## Disclosure Timeline

 This project sustains a **X day disclosure timeline** to ensure we provide a quality, tested release.
-On some occassions, we may need to extend this timeline due to complexity of the issue, lack of expertise available, or other reasons.
+On some occasions, we may need to extend this timeline due to complexity of the issue, lack of expertise available, or other reasons.
 Submitters of issues will be notified if an extension occurs.